sahq-azhar/TRM_Robocon2018/README.md

+**🔴 **IMPORTANT NOTICE:** 🔴 Beginning December 15, 2021, all details of this repository will be uploaded to the [WEBSITE](https://sahq-azhar.github.io/).
+I apologise for the inconvenience.
+Project details and updates will be posted there.
+<br> To learn more about this project, click on this [link](https://sahq-azhar.github.io/robo2018.html) .**

 # TEAM ROBOCON MJCET-2018

 Manual robot and a completely Autonomous robot was made to play a game, according to set of rules by the host country for a National Level Competition "Robocon" held in India at Pune in 2018.